The Swiss Cyber Storm 2019 Program – Part 1 of 2

 Penetration testing is well established in most large Swiss organizations and enterprises.
 The usual next step when embracing the hackers – a bug bounty program – is rarely taken though.
 And also Red Teaming, considered a more holistic extension of the pentesting concept, is mostly unknown despite being a ubiquitous topic at international conferences.
 However, there is an exception in our country: Credit Suisse has an official red team running under the direction of Peter Hladký.
 He will tell us about Red Teaming, how you can do it in Switzerland, what it means for his company, how it fits into the overall cyber security posture of a bank – and if we are lucky, he is allowed to present some real cases: “A Practical Approach to Red Teaming in Switzerland”.

 Jaya Baloo is a charismatic speaker.
 Seven years the CISO of KPN (Koninklijke PTT Nederland), she sure has the background to give us her very personal view on the theme “Embracing the Hackers”.
 Even more so as the Netherlands really overhauled the complete cyber security setup after the issuing of fraudulent certificates by Dutch DigiNotar in 2011.
 This encompassed countless initiatives including a law that creates a legal safe harbor for hackers participating in bug bounty programs (a vital element that is missing in Switzerland).
+And Jaya picking up a new job as CISO of Avast in October 2019 does not change this a bit.
+It only makes us more grateful for he coming to present at Swiss Cyber Storm.
 Join us to listen to Jaya Baloo telling us her “Lessons From the Trenches”.

 [Disclosure: Christian Folini is consulting Swiss Post on its E-Voting system.
 He almost wet his pants at the thought of inviting Sarah Jamie Lewis.
 But then she really deserves an audience!]